Cheppar/dundori/README.md

 ### Urbanization Trends

-- For the longest time, dundori has been experiencing slow growth rate due to it being sort of isolated by the Dundori Forest and situated at the periphery of Nakuru County.
+- For the longest time, dundori has been experiencing a slow growth rate, due to it being sort of isolated by the Dundori Forest and situated at the periphery of Nakuru County.
 - Also, there were security concern issues, with the forest providing a perfect cover for car jacking and kidnapping.

 ### Land Analysis